 You will receive a personal contact person to answer all your questions and insure your needs are met.
 Please ask us for support if you need to find accommodation transport etc.

 Guidance and support will be given for the enrollment procedure and you will receive an International Student Information Pack which includes a provisional offer of place and an invoice for your chosen period of attendance.

 Children with NZ or Australian residency or those having a parent with NZ work permit or residency can attend the school as domestic students.
 All others are international students.
 Our school is registered with the New Zealand Qualifications Authority (NZQA) to accept international students.

 For attendance beyond three months an international student needs a student visa and permit from Immigration NZ.
 Full details of visa and permit requirements can be viewed at www.immigration.govt.nz.

-Additional payment for extra curricular activities such as school excursions, camps, transport to sports activities and school stationary may apply.
+Additional payment for extracurricular activities such as school excursions, camps, and transport to sports activities may apply.